 The cacao nibs and cacao powder make up about 10 percent of a batch of Struesli, which is just the right amount (and we know you’ll agree when you taste it) to contribute some unmatched flavor and stellar health benefits.

-The Benefits of Cacao and Coffee
+The Benefits Coffee

 The single-source organic coffee in Struesli is roasted in Vermont, and a little goes a long way.
 About 1 percent of each batch of Cacao + Coffee Struesli is made up of the ground coffee.
 So while it’s not overpowering, you can definitely smell and taste its goodness.
 A quarter-cup serving of Struesli contains about 18 milligrams of caffeine, which is not a significant source and about the equivalent of ¼ cup of brewed coffee.

-Flavor Perfected, Made In Small Batches
+Coffee and Chocolate Perfected, Made In Small Batches

 We tested many ratios of the cacao and coffee components to make sure this version of Struesli is just as crispy, delicious, and healthful as Struesli Original but has a flavor all its own.
 We are so proud of Struesli Cacao + Coffee and we can’t wait for you to enjoy it in many ways!
-Our favorite ways to enjoy this rich and dark Struesli is on yogurt, in parfaits, sprinkled over toast with nut butter, added to smoothie and fruit bowls, as a topping for baked goods or pancakes, as a snack, and more.
+Our favorite ways to eat this rich and dark Struesli is on yogurt, in parfaits, sprinkled over toast with nut butter, added to smoothie and fruit bowls, as a topping for baked goods or pancakes, as a snack, and in recipes.